yeojz/vtypes/packages/vtypes-immutable/README.md

 ## About

-The immutable validator validates that are value is immutable.
+The `immutable` validator attempts to make sure the field is a valid immutable value.
 The API for checking immutability is referenced off [immutable.js](https://github.com/facebook/immutable-js).

 If no parser is provided, then best effort guess if a value is immutable